aldanor/fast-float-rust/README.md

 Both little-endian and big-endian platforms are equally supported, with extra optimizations enabled on little-endian architectures.

+## Testing

+There are a few ways this crate is tested:

+- A suite of explicit tests (taken from the original library) covering lots of edge cases.
+- A file-based test suite (taken from the original library; credits to Nigel Tao), ~5M tests.
+- All 4B float32 numbers are exhaustively roundtripped via ryu formatter.
+- Roundtripping a large quantity of random float64 numbers via ryu formatter.
+- Roundtripping float64 numbers and fuzzing random input strings via cargo-fuzz.
+- All explicit test suites run on CI; roundtripping and fuzzing are run manually.

 ## Performance

 The presented parser seems to beat all of the existing C/C++/Rust float parsers known to us at the